SathyaBhat/sathyabh.at/content/weekly-notes-12-2023/index.md

 title = "Weekly notes 12/2023"
 date = 2023-03-26T12:00:00Z
-description = "Week 12 summary - a train ride that took forever, a look at couple of new games and more." featured_image = "https://i.sathyabh.at/sb/weekly-notes/waywards-at-the-bank.jpg" meta_image = "https://i.sathyabh.at/sb/weekly-notes/waywards-at-the-bank.jpg"
+description = "Week 12 summary - a train ride that took forever, a look at couple of new games and more." summary = "Week 12 summary - a train ride that took forever, a look at couple of new games and more." featured_image = "https://i.sathyabh.at/sb/weekly-notes/waywards-at-the-bank.jpg" meta_image = "https://i.sathyabh.at/sb/weekly-notes/waywards-at-the-bank.jpg"